A Bullet or a Blank? How Alec Baldwin Shot and Killed a Woman With a Real Gun

 “Firearm safety instructors — or armorers — on set look through the barrel of the gun and check the chamber to ensure there’s nothing in the gun,” the retired LAPD cop said.
 “Blanks are visually inspected prior to putting them in the gun.
 This is done each and every time.
 This should’ve never happened if these inspections were followed.”

 “A blank means the cartridge is loaded with the gun powder and cotton or paper to hold the powder in.
 It does not have a bullet,” LaBarbera explained.
+The paper or cotton is a projectile and can hurt someone but could not go through Hutchins and then into Souza.

 If you have my book, Emily Gets Her Gun, read page 67 for an explanation of the various types of ammunition and the definition of a bullet.